mpolizzotti/solitude/README.md

 	npm run build

 ## Watch
-The `npm run watch` command will watch for changes to Less and JavaScript files and automatically recompile those assets into their respective sub-directories of the `/assets` directory.
+The `npm run watch` command will watch for changes to the theme's **Less** and **JavaScript** files and automatically recompile those assets into their respective sub-directories under the `/assets` directory.

 To run a **watch** on the Solitude theme perform the following actions: